 You can close the Timeline Outline by clicking its Close icon .
-To re-open it, choose View | Show/Hide | Timeline Outline.
+To re-open it, choose View | Timeline Outline in the Timeline Tools tab.

-You can also click the Auto Hide pin 4 × to make the Timeline Outline only appear when you hover its tab on the left side of the workspace.
+You can also click the Auto Hide pin ... to make the Timeline Outline only appear when you hover its tab on the left side of the workspace.